LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

 I always imagine the values on the left smashing into the cdf on the right and dropping wherever they hit.
 Bigger gradients in the cdf correspond to more samples in that area when the samples drop down.

+---

 ## The Math

-So the question is, how is it that I can transform samples of the uniform distribution, into samples of any probability distribution with an analytic cumulative disitribution function?
+So the question is, how is it that I can transform samples of the uniform distribution into samples of any probability distribution with an analytic **cumulative distribution function**?

-As a test case, let's say we want samples from the exponential distribution,
+As a test case, let's say we want samples from the **exponential distribution**:

 $$\begin{align}
 p(x) = \begin{cases}